By Jeff Milchen

-Don’t use spicy language.
-Steer away from using cliches, sarcasm, jargon and pejoratives (it may occasionally work when done in fun).
+Steer away from cliches, sarcasm, jargon and pejoratives (it may occasionally work when done in fun).
 Show readers that someone is dishonest, rather than calling them a liar.

 Eliminate weak words.
-Almost every appearance of “that” can be eliminated and improve the sentence by doing so.
+The word “that” can almost always be eliminated and improve the sentence by doing so.
 Also eliminate words like very, quite, etc. They indicate either a weak adjective in need of replacing or simply are superfluous.

 Submitting Your Commentary

 Create a compelling headline.
 Editors often will write their own, but your framing may influence them and could make your piece stand out among those waiting to be read.

 Don’t send attachments.
 Send your commentary in the body of your email.
 Don’t attach anything unless the publication requests a headshot to accompany submissions.

 Include a short byline.
 At the end of the article, include a short byline (generally one sentence) mentioning your organization and your role in it.
 Link the name of your organization to your website so editors can easily learn about your group.
 Example: Jane Local is the Engagement Coordinator for OurGroup.

 Edit and proofread before you send.
 Most papers will edit for minor grammar and style issues, but have at least two people proofread thoroughly before submitting– ideally, one of whom is ignorant about the issue you address.